 He was your typical Scotsman- gruff, opinionated and very intimidating yet he had a soft side which I suspect only his Grandchildren saw.
 The reason I am mentioning him in this story is because he is an example of what people used to be.
 Here are just of few of the things he could do ‘very’ well-

+.
 Talk endlessly about the war and Scottish football and why the English football team was rubbish.
-Oh how he wouldn't like to see the Scottish football team at the moment.
+Oh how he would love to see the Scottish football team at the moment.

 He was an inspiration to me and did almost everything himself that we either pay someone to do today or purchase in a flat pack.
 He took pleasure in building something and knew exactly how good the quality would be.

-I liken it to the 'calculator in schools' argument.
-For sure children could add up, multiply and divide in their heads many years ago much better than they can now, but I bet they cannot use a simple tool to calculate in the trillions.
-As time moves on perhaps we will no longer need the ability to calculate small numbers, or to calculate numbers at all.
+I liken it to the ‘calculator in schools’ argument.
+For sure children could add up, multiply and divide in their heads many years ago much better than they can now but I bet they cannot use a simple tool to calculate in the trillions.
+As time moves on perhaps we will no longer need the ability to calculate small numbers and need to move on to bigger and better things.

 It was boom time in the mobile industry and Nokia and Motorola were starting to make phones that actually looked like phones.
 When the Motorola StarTAC was released we all went crazy for it- it was soooo tiny and possibly the most fashionable item you could own.
 I played with a StarTAC a few weeks ago and it is huge!
 It’s strange how our minds remember an item relative to its size at the time.

 As work became more intense, I decided that I needed something to keep me organised and moved up to the Psion 3a which was the device that really kicked off my PDA obsession.
 Absolutely everything was held in this little machine including meeting notes, financial details, diary, games and anything else I could input whether I needed to or not.
 In fact, it became the main reason my wife and I purchased our first PC.